ThinkDataEd/curriculum/docs/unit2/lesson13.md

 28. Ask the students:

-    100. If you were going to be cast in a horror movie, would you want to be male or female? <span style="color:grey">***You would want to be a female character because they are more likely to survive by the end of the film.***</span>
+    100. If you were going to be cast in a horror movie, would you want to be a male character or a female character? <span style="color:grey">***You would want to be a female character because they are more likely to survive by the end of the film.***</span>